 A very useful tool to test email delivery later is SWAKS (the SWiss Army Knife for Smtp):

-In addition to Postfix (that handles SMTP communication) you will need Dovecot to store received emails and allow IMAP (and optionally POP3) access for your users:
+In addition to Postfix (that handles SMTP communication) you will need Dovecot to store received emails and provide IMAP (and optionally POP3) access for your users: